isomerpages/nlb-biblioasia/_apr-2011/Crossing Borders, Connecting Ideas.md

 #### **Reading, e-Learning and Education**

 Notable presentations included three separate analyses of inter-generational reading habits by Sujin Butdisuwan (Mahasarakham University), and two other research teams from Nanyang Technological University and Khon Kaen University.
 The use of other knowledge transmission mechanisms such as e-learning and social media tools as engines for the knowledge economy, were also discussed.
-In particular, the papers by Christopher Khoo & Chang YunKe (NTU) on digital repository of learning objects, as well as Cha-Fei Hung’s (National Taiwan Normal University) evaluation of open courseware usage by the university’s students.
+In particular, the papers by Christopher Khoo &amp; Chang YunKe (NTU) on digital repository of learning objects, as well as Cha-Fei Hung’s (National Taiwan Normal University) evaluation of open courseware usage by the university’s students.
 The world’s most popular social networking website, Facebook, was also the subject of inquiry in two different papers — one by Tranakchit Mangkang (Mahasarakham University), and the other by KungYing Lee (National Taiwan Normal University) — which discussed the evolution of pedagogy in Thai classrooms and the changing landscape of library services vis-à-vis social media respectively.

 <img style="width:80%;" src="/images/Vol%207%20Issue%201/CrossingBorders/DSC_0252.jpg">
  <div style="background-color: white;">Academics and librarians sharing their thoughts and experiences on initiatives to promote reading in Asia.</div>